-Similar to previous years, the 2010-11 results showed that natural features of the study region, including bottom depth, sediment grain size, and complex bathymetry (e.g., submarine canyon habitats), accounted for the larger-scale spatial patterns of infaunal communities within the monitoring area.
+Similar to previous years, the 2011-12 results showed that natural features of the study region, including bottom depth, sediment grain size, and complex bathymetry (e.g., submarine canyon habitats), accounted for the larger-scale spatial patterns of infaunal communities within the monitoring area.
+Station proximity to the outfall diffuser was also a factor, but only affected those stations closest to the outfall.

-Since 2005, invertebrate communities within the ZID have been declining to the point of being considered degraded by the Infaunal Trophic Index (ITI) and as having a loss of biodiversity by the Benthic Response Index (BRI).
-This has been the result of a shift in community structure as crustaceans populations have decreased, while polychaetes, particularly several pollution-tolerant species, have increased in abundance.
-In 2010-11, these conditions continued at sites within the ZID, while the impacts beyond the ZID contracted somewhat.
-Nearfield Station 3, about 0.3 km from the outfall, characterized as changed (ITI) and reference (BRI), whereas nearfield Station 1, located 0.6 km from the outfall, improved to normal (ITI) or reference (BRI) this year.
-Invertebrate communities at the other 60-m stations beyond the ZID were characteristic of reference conditions, with the exception of Station C2, which is located within the Newport Canyon and supports a much different community.
+Since 2005, invertebrate communities within the ZID had been declining to the point of being considered degraded by the Infaunal Trophic Index (ITI) and as having a loss of biodiversity by the Benthic Response Index (BRI).
+The summer 2011 sampling showed several mid-shelf stations near the outfall were characterized as changed or showed marginal deviation from reference per the ITI and BRI.
+By the winter 2012 sampling, all mid-shelf stations classified as normal or reference by the ITI and BRI, with the exception of Station C2, which is located within the Newport Canyon and supports a much different community.
 Several stations within the submarine canyons, slope, and basin areas are also classified as impacted (i.e., other than normal or reference), but it is not clear if these were related to the effluent discharge.